dropit-dev/fullstack-task/README.md

 * ### Server (http://localhost:8080/)

   * #### Catalog api & controller
+    * create **getCategories** endpoint that returns all products categories (can add functionalities to increase efficiency)
     * modify **getProducts** to accept params and implement filter functionalities (search by name, filter by category and sort by any property)
     * create **getProduct** endpoint that returns a new ProductDetailsDTO (with all available product data)